rackerlabs/docs-rackspace-federation/doc/getting-started/add-idp-cp.rst

 https://login.rackspace.com.

 1. Click on your username in the upper right area of the navigation bar, and select **User Management** from the dropdown menu.
 Alternately, browse directly to to the `Account Management <https://account.rackspace.com/>`_ page in the Rackspace Control Panel.

-2. Choose the Identity Providers tab at the top of the page.
+2. Choose the **Identity Federation** tab at the top of the page.

-3. Click the **Add Identity Provider** button.
+3. Click the **Add Identity Provider** tab.

 Basic Information
 ~~~~~~~~~~~~~~~~~